AMReX-Fusion/Furnace/Docs/source/debugging.rst

 Make sure your runtime options are valid
 ----------------------------------------

-Castro can validate the runtime options specified in the inputs file by running with ``castro.abort_on_invalid_params = 1``.
+Furnace can validate the runtime options specified in the inputs file by running with ``furnace.abort_on_invalid_params = 1``.

 Valgrind
 --------

-We frequently run Castro with valgrind to find illegal memory accesses.
+We frequently run Furnace with valgrind to find illegal memory accesses.
 The valgrind documentation can give details on how to use it.